willfurnass/sheffield_hpc/bessemer/groupnodes/dcs-acad-gpu-nodes.rst

 3. General pre-emptable access to both nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users other than the academics and their collaborators can make use of idle time on these nodes and other nodes by submitting batch jobs and starting interactive sessions using:
+Users other than the academics and their collaborators can make use of idle time on these nodes and other nodes by submitting batch jobs and starting interactive sessions using a :ref:`particular partition <slurm_access_priv_nodes>`:

 * Partition: ``preempt``